 Coming back to streaming media, we rate ExpressVPN as one of the best VPNs for Netflix.
 They give you access to many of the best Netflix regions on the planet.

 But you won’t be limited to Netflix either.
 ExpressVPN’s streaming technology also works with Hulu, Disney Plus, Amazon Prime, and more.
-They provide 160 server locations in 94 countries that are optimized for streaming a huge variety of content.
+They provide thousands of servers in 105 countries that are optimized for streaming a huge variety of content.
+This streaming ability helps put ExpressVPN ahead of most Linux VPNs, even some that have Linux GUIs, as we saw in our ExpressVPN vs Mullvad VPN comparison.

-There are some drawbacks, however.
+While ExpressVPN is definitely a high-quality service, it does have some drawbacks.
 ExpressVPN does not offer as many features as we see with some of our other top Linux VPNs.
-It is also above average with prices, but they do offer a coupon for three months free (below).
+It is also more expensive than competitors like NordVPN and Surfshark, but they do offer a coupon for three months free (below).

 + Pros